ETS-ReactNative4/bc-explorer/QUICKSTART.md

 Deploy fabric network

-# Steps to get started
+# Steps to get started developing locally and running bc-explorer on your terminal

 1. Start postgres server containerized